 TinderBox is optimized for literally any device.
-You can generate proposals and customers can view, comment and accept them via smartphones, tablets or desktops.
+You can generate proposals and customers can view, comment, and accept them via smartphones, tablets, or desktops.
 In terms of branding, it’s possible to add videos, case studies, and pricing to your proposals.
-Thanks to integration of analytics, you can figure out what content is the best to close more deals.
+Thanks to the integration of analytics, you can figure out what content is the best to close more deals.
 Each time a client views or forwards your proposal, you will get a real-time alert to your email or SMS box.

 TinderBox is the only tool on my list that offers no free trial.
 So, you won’t know what you will get before paying.
 Are you brave enough to go blind?
 There are also no proposal templates for those of you who need a ready-made solution.

-Conga Composer enables you to create literally any kind of proposals, e.g. business, sales, consulting, contract, grant, etc. You can supply them with complex content including charts, graphs, tables, images, custom fonts, watermarks, global currencies, etc. It’s possible to display or hide some content based on your business rules.
-The tool is compatible with all mobile browsers and supports Word, Excel, PowerPoint, HTML and PDF formats.
-It is also integrated with the top e-signature providers such as DocuSign, Adobe EchoSign and Sertifi.
+Conga Composer enables you to create literally any kind of proposal, e.g. business, sales, consulting, contract, grant, etc. You can supply them with complex content including charts, graphs, tables, images, custom fonts, watermarks, global currencies, etc. It’s possible to display or hide some content based on your business rules.
+The tool is compatible with all mobile browsers and supports Word, Excel, PowerPoint, HTML, and PDF formats.
+It is also integrated with the top e-signature providers such as DocuSign, Adobe EchoSign, and Sertifi.

 Some users report that the tool sometimes keeps them waiting for a while before their templates are generated.
 Conga Composer would also be more practical if its developers could let users preview their work live, without the need to save it.

 The tool doesn’t enable you to upload Word and other files to your proposals, but you can still link them to Google Spreadsheets.
-Also don’t overlook the fact that Qwilr gives an access to only 4 templates at present.
+Also, don’t overlook the fact that Qwilr gives access to only 4 templates at present.